cea-hpc/modules/doc/source/index.rst

 Learn how to retrieve and install Modules :ref:`on Unix<INSTALL>` or :ref:`on Windows<INSTALL-win>`.
 An overlook on the new functionalities introduced by each version is available in the :ref:`MIGRATING` guide.
 :ref:`NEWS` provides the full list of changes added in each version.
+The :ref:`changes` document gives an in-depth view of the modified behaviors and new features between major versions.

 Reference manual page for the :ref:`module(1)` and :ref:`ml(1)` commands and for :ref:`modulefile(4)` script provide details on all supported options.